EG-ResearchAndDevelopment/code_standards/02_code_formatting.md

 # 1. Code Formatting

 ## 1.1.
-Introduction
+General Formatting

 Initially this document was created for the **Python** programming language.
 It describes the coding style that we use in our projects.
-The coding style is based on the [PEP8](https://www.python.org/dev/peps/pep-0008/) coding style guide.
+The coding style is based on the [PEP-8](https://www.python.org/dev/peps/pep-0008/) coding style guide.
 The document is divided into two parts.
 The first part describes the code formatting tools that we use and the second part describes the coding style itself.

 Python is the main dynamic language used at EG R&D. This style guide is a list of dos and don'ts for Python programs.